-Here’s a closer look at the current risk premia projections for GMI and the major asset classes:
+Here’s a summary of the current risk premia projections for GMI and the major asset classes that comprise the benchmark:

-For some historical perspective, let’s consider rolling three-year annualized risk premia for GMI, US stocks (Russell 3000) and US Bonds (Barclays Aggregate Bond Index):
+Turning to what the markets actually delivered, here’s a chart of rolling three-year annualized risk premia for GMI, US stocks (Russell 3000) and US Bonds (Barclays Aggregate Bond Index) through last month.

 The framework for estimating equilibrium returns was initially outlined in a 1974 paper by Professor Bill Sharpe.
 For a more practical-minded summary, see Gary Brinson’s explanation of the process in Chapter 3 of The Portable MBA in Investment.
 I also review the details in my book Dynamic Asset Allocation.
 Meanwhile, here’s how Robert Litterman explains the concept of equilibrium risk premium estimates in his book Modern Investment Management: An Equilibrium Approach: